 Why Play Matters

-Play is a big topic.
-While play is self-evident to most people, it’s value for good is not fully appreciated or acted upon.
-While play is usually associated with childhood, it’s pervasive throughout life and necessary for healthy development and healthy life.
+Play is a big topic because it’s value for good is not fully appreciated or acted upon.

 Stresses on children and families have increased, and opportunities for creative, open-ended, imaginative play in homes, neighborhoods and schools have diminished.
 Many families do not have the resources to facilitate and maximize children’s development and learning through play.